 Sunglasses that Best Suit Your Face

-When it comes to buying sunglasses, determining your face size and shape is important because it will help you find a better-fitting, more functional pair of sunglasses.
-Proper-fitting sunglasses can give you a stylish look all your own like Emma Roberts or Miranda Kerr.
+Determining your face size and shape is important when buying sunglasses because it will help you find a better-fitting, more functional pair of sunglasses.
+Proper-fitting sunglasses can give you a stylish look like Emma Roberts or Miranda Kerr.
 To find sunglasses that best suit your face, you will need to, measure your face, determine your face shape, and match that shape to a style of sunglasses.

 Measuring the dimensions of your face will help give you an idea of what size and shape your face is.
 To measure your face, stand in front of a mirror and follow these steps: